openshift/origin/HACKING.md

 * `OPENSHIFT_PROFILE` environment variable:
   * `cpu` - will start a CPU profile on startup and write `./cpu.pprof`.
 Contains samples for the entire run at the native sampling resolution (100hz).
 Note: CPU profiling for Go does not currently work on Mac OS X - the stats are not correctly sampled
   * `mem` - generate a running heap dump that tracks allocations to `./mem.pprof`
+  * `block` -  will start a block wait time analysis and write `./block.pprof`
   * `web` - start the pprof webserver in process at http://127.0.0.1:6060/debug/pprof (you can open this in a browser)

 In order to start the server in CPU profiling mode, run:

     $ OPENSHIFT_PROFILE=cpu sudo ./_output/local/bin/linux/amd64/openshift start

-Or, if running OpenShift under systemd, append this to /etc/sysconfig/openshift-master
+Or, if running OpenShift under systemd, append this to `/etc/sysconfig/atomic-openshift-{master,node}`

     OPENSHIFT_PROFILE=cpu